 I needed to get back down.
-I managed to get back to the slightly more solid rock protrusions and slowly work my lower.
+I managed to get back to the slightly more solid rock protrusions and slowly work my way lower.
 Brittany had come to the end of the knife-edge (already a dangerous position), and we both downclimbed back to the grass slopes below.
-After bashing through the thorns a second time, we arrived at the Kowhai Hut for a second night beat up and incredibly shaken.
+After bashing through the thorns a second time, we arrived at the Kowhai Hut for a second night beat up, a bit bloody, and incredibly shaken.

 Lewis Pass Loop